All Products

 Automatic mode.

-You want to process a file in a series of steps immediately after the file is uploaded to the specified path.
+You want to process a file through a series of steps immediately after it is uploaded to the specified path.

 Manual mode.
 In this mode, you must upload the file to be processed to a specific path.